 Students that understand the essential concepts of mathematics can connect knowledge and skills fluently in order to solve real-world problems.
 The application of these concepts to new and unique situations builds a student’s capacity to effectively ask questions and engage in mathematical discussions and problem solving in life after graduation.

 To gain a deeper understanding of mathematics and use mathematical skills to make sense of their world, students must communicate through discourse among peers using multimodal forms of media in their modeling of mathematics, while understanding the perspectives of others by analyzing their arguments and approaches to solving a problem.
 Students need to question purposefully in order to convey their learning, revise their own thinking, and develop a positive mathematical identity allowing them to present their solutions in context and in a respectful manner.

 Critical Thinking = Problem Solving + Evaluation + Collaboration

 As students analyze mathematical information and undertake innovative, real-world problem solving, they develop the necessary reasoning skills to engage in more complex and demanding situations.
 Making student thinking public through presentation, both independently and in collaboration with their peers, validates their ideas as worthy of evaluation and exploration, and builds a positive mathematical identity.
 This encourages analysis of unknown situations to understand how components work independently and together, allowing the unknown to become known.

 Well-Being = Confidence + Competence + Financial Independence

 Connecting conceptual understandings with procedural fluency positions a student to build confidence in their ability to know and do math.
-Students that can navigate economic situations -- personal, local and global -- and engage in responsible mathematic decision-making show their competence with mathematics and financial literacy, which in turn can result in improved outcomes such financial independence.
+Students that can navigate economic situations -- personal, local and global -- and engage in responsible mathematic decision-making show their competence with mathematics and financial literacy, which in turn can result in improved outcomes such as financial independence.

 - Additional Math Resources